 - 1. What can we do using Scanning Electron Microscope (SEM)? - 2.
 Principle of Scanning Electron Microscopy. - 3.
 Basic Mechanical Structure of SEM. - 4.
 How to check the condition of SEM in the "Center for Instrumental Analysis." - 5.
 Specimen Preparation and SEM Operation.
 Part 1. - 6.
 Specimen preparation and SEM operation.
 Part 2. - 7.
 Specimen preparation and SEM operation.
 Part 3. - 8.
 Data Analysis.
 Part 1. - 9.
 Data Analysis.
 Part 2. - 10.
-Discussion and Summary. - \: It is required to receive the credit of this class in advance if you would like to use the SEMs in the "Center for Instrumental Analysis." - \: If you already have the credit of the "Instrumental Analysis 1B", which is for undergraduate, you don't have to receive this credit to use the SEMs in the "Center for Instrumental Analysis." - \: There are many options how to prepare the SEM specimens and how to operate the SEM.
+Discussion and Summary. - : It is required to receive the credit of this class in advance if you would like to use the SEMs in the "Center for Instrumental Analysis." - : If you already have the credit of the "Instrumental Analysis 1B", which is for undergraduate, you don't have to receive this credit to use the SEMs in the "Center for Instrumental Analysis." - : There are many options how to prepare the SEM specimens and how to operate the SEM.
 We can discuss which part should be learned precisely, at the beginning of this class.

-[Title] [Instructor] Advanced Instrumental Analysis IC Isao Tanaka / Satoshi Watauchi / Yoichi Nabetani [Code] [Credits] [Program] [Semester] [Hours] [Language of instruction] 320110C GTI503 1 For All Programs of "Division of Engineering" Intensive / English/ Japanese
+[Title] [Instructor] Advanced Instrumental Analysis IC Isao Tanaka Yoi a / Satoshi W chi Nabetan [Code] [Credits] [Program] [Semester] [Hours] [Language of instruction] GTI503 1 For All Programs of "Division of Engineering" ' Intensive / English/ Japanese [Outline an [Outline and purpose]